 But, I do get lots of free food.
 Housesit hosts often leave stocked kitchens, pantries, cash tips, and gardens of fruits and veggies.
 Neighbors may offer me home-cooked meals or produce from their gardens.
 Sometimes I eat at restaurants for review articles.

 My second biggest expense.
 All those darn things that get you from point A to point B and want money for it!
-Trains, buses, boats, ferries, taxis, rideshares, airplanes.
-A necessity of travel.
+Trains, buses, ferries, taxis, airplanes.
+A necessity of long distance travel.

 But again, going back to slow travel, the slower you go (the more time you can stay in one place), the less you spend on travel.
 So if you stay in one place for one month, then you can usually spend less than $100 on travel to that place, depending on the distance.

 Most of my housesits are around 3 to 6 weeks so it mostly evens out the travel cost to get from one to the next at about $100 a month.
-Usually I can spend about $50 on a train or plane ticket if it's close to where I already am.
-Sometimes I’ll travel a farther distance to a place I really want to go, spend $200 on a plane ticket, but then stay for 2 months, so it’s still averages out to $100 per month.
+Sometimes I can spend as little as $20 on a train or plane ticket if it's close to where I already am.
+Sometimes I’ll travel a farther distance, spend $200 on a plane ticket, but then stay for 2 months, so it’s still averages out to about $100 per month overall.